DrakinoTora/MCMR/README.md

 # MCMR (Monte Carlo Multi-Region)
-MCMR is a high-performance C++ Monte Carlo Neutron Transport simulation library wrapped for Python using pybind11 and scikit-build-core.
-It simulates 2D neutron transport, scattering, absorption, and transmission across multi-region geometries ($Fe - Pb - Fe$) using both analog and non-analog (implicit capture with Russian Roulette) techniques.
+MCMR is a high-performance C++17 Monte Carlo Neutron Transport simulation library, wrapped for Python via pybind11 and scikit-build-core.
+It simulates 2D neutron transport, scattering, absorption, and transmission across multi-region geometries built from any combination of `Be`, `C`, `Fe`, and `Pb` regions, using both analog and non-analog (implicit capture with Russian Roulette) techniques.

 ## Features
-- High Performance: Core Monte Carlo tracking engine written in C++17.
+- **High Performance**: core Monte Carlo tracking engine written in C++17.
-- Seamless Python Binding: Exposed directly to Python via pybind11.
+- **Pythonic API**: `World` and a `Geometry` builder for defining regions, materials, and sources without hand-building grids/matrices; both feed into the same `Simulation` engine (exposed via pybind11).
+- **Flexible Boundary Conditions**: `vacuum` or `reflective`, set independently per side (top/bottom/left/right).
-- Self-Contained Data: Internal nuclear cross-section HTML data parser (BeautifulSoup4 + pandas).
-- Cross-Section Interpolation: Fast linear interpolation for macroscopic cross-sections ($\Sigma_t$ and $\Sigma_s$).
+- **Self-Contained Cross-Section Data**: built-in nuclear cross-section HTML data parser (BeautifulSoup4 + pandas), with fast linear interpolation for macroscopic cross-sections ($\Sigma_t$ and $\Sigma_s$).
-- Fission Energy Spectrum: Built-in Watt Fission Spectrum sampling.
+- **Fission Energy Spectrum**: built-in Watt Fission Spectrum sampling.
+- **XML Import/Export**: save a `World` definition and simulation results (particle tallies, trajectories) to XML, and reload a `World` later to re-run it.
+- **Trajectory Visualization**: `ResultsPlotter` renders neutron trajectories over the region geometry with matplotlib.

 ## Prerequisites
 Before building and installing the library, ensure you have the following installed on your system: